 Most people, or an estimated 89%, in Cairo are Sunni Muslims.
 About 10% are Christian, particularly Coptic Orthodoxy, which was the dominant religion in Cairo before Islam.
 The city once had a large population of Jews, most of whom have since left for Israel or the United States.

-Cairo is often called the cradle of civilization as it is the largest city in Africa and the Middle East and sits at the center of routes to Asia, Europe and Africa.
+Cairo is often called the cradle of civilization as it is the largest city in Africa and the Middle East and sits at the center of routes to Asia, Europe, and Africa.
 Cairo was officially founded in AD 969, but its history is much longer than a mere 1,000 years.
-It has been known as several names, including Memphis, Heliopolis, Babylon-in-Egypt, Al-Fustat, Al-Qataei, Al-Askar and more by the Ancient Egyptians, Greeks, Romans, Arabs, and Turks.
-In fact, the city is so old that when Alexander the Great conquered Egypt, Cairo was already older to him than he is to us.
+It has been known as several names, including Memphis, Heliopolis, Babylon-in-Egypt, Al-Fustat, Al-Qatari, Al-Askar and more by the Ancient Egyptians, Greeks, Romans, Arabs, and Turks.
+The city is so old that when Alexander the Great conquered Egypt, Cairo was already older to him than he is to us.

 About 5,000 years ago, the two kingdoms of Egypt -- the Red kingdom of the north and the White kingdom of the south -- were united by Narmer (Menes), who became the first Pharaoh of Egypt.
 He chose the site of Memphis as the capital, located about 25 kilometers south of present-day downtown Cairo.
 For 800 years, the city prospered and became a very influential city across the world.
 It was not until the 5th Dynasty (ca 2500 BC) that the power of the Pharaohs declined and the city became Heliopolis, ruled by the Egyptian priests.

 The Romans and then the Arabs both conquered and ruled the city for some time.
-It was in the 14th century under the Mamaluks that Cairo became a true metropolis unrivaled anywhere else in the world.
-By the 17th century under Ottoman rule, it began a long decline that was not reversed until the mid-19th century under Mohamed Ali Pasha.
-From 1882 to 1926, Cairo and the rest of Egypt was ruled by the British.
+It was in the 14th century under the Mamluks that Cairo became a true metropolis unrivaled anywhere else in the world.
+By the 17th century under the Ottoman rule, it began a long decline that was not reversed until the mid-19th century under Muhammad Ali Pasha.
+From 1882 to 1926, Cairo and the rest of Egypt were ruled by the British.

 Cairo is an example of a third-world mega-city, with a population that is growing rapidly due to natural growth despite insufficient services.